DylanTartarini1996/google_trends/README.md

 ## google_trends
-Collection of notebooks written while learning to work with Google Trends API and data:
+Collection of notebooks written while learning to work with Google Trends API.
+Includes a forecasting project for Covid data:
 - **pytrends_intro** contains instructions on how to interact with the Google Trends API via the **pytrends** Python library.
 - **cov_gt_forecasting** contains instructions on how to correctly use Google Trends queries as external regressors for forecasting.
 - **cov_data** was used to clean and prepare Covid-19 data in Italy for further analysis: the source of this data is https://github.com/pcm-dpc/COVID-19.